Wendell Willkie

 A longtime Democratic activist, Willkie changed his party registration to Republican in late 1939.
 He did not run in the 1940 presidential primaries, but positioned himself as an acceptable choice for a deadlocked convention.
 He sought backing from uncommitted delegates, while his supporters—many youthful—enthusiastically promoted his candidacy.
 As German forces advanced through western Europe in 1940, many Republicans did not wish to nominate an isolationist like Robert A. Taft, or a non-interventionist like Thomas E. Dewey, and turned to Willkie, who was nominated on the sixth ballot.
 Willkie's support for aid to Britain removed it as a major factor in his race against Roosevelt, and Willkie also backed the president on a peacetime draft.
 Both men took more isolationist positions towards the end of the race.
 Roosevelt won an unprecedented third term, taking 38 of the 48 states.

 After the election, Willkie made two wartime foreign trips as Roosevelt's informal envoy, and as nominal leader of the Republican Party gave the president his full support.
 This angered many conservatives, especially as Willkie increasingly advocated liberal or internationalist causes.
 Willkie ran for the Republican nomination in 1944, but bowed out after a disastrous showing in the Wisconsin primary in April.
-He and Roosevelt discussed the possibility of forming a liberal political party after the war, but Willkie died in October 1944 before the idea was finalised.
+He and Roosevelt discussed the possibility of forming a liberal political party after the war, but Willkie unexpectedly died in October 1944 at the age of 52 before the idea was finalised.
 Willkie is remembered for giving Roosevelt vital political assistance in 1941, which helped the president to pass Lend-Lease to send supplies to the United Kingdom and other Allied nations.